What Is Dead Butt Syndrome? 6 Workout Moves That Help This Painful Condition

 Due to Covid-19 stay-at-home orders, many people are spending more time at home, whether they’re working remotely or currently unemployed.
 Unfortunately, more time at home can lead to sedentary behaviors, such as sitting for long periods of time on the couch or your at-home office chair.
 Sitting can take a toll on the body, affecting everything from the neck to your legs.

 “When we sit for long periods of time some very important elements of our core can become compromised,” says Sue Hitzmann, manual therapist and exercise physiologist and creator of the MELT Method and Melt Performance.
 Once you do finally stand up, the components of your core muscle group—your trunk—and key elements of your hip joints don’t move as smoothly, and your body compensates by putting stress on areas not designed to handle the demand.
+(Here are some hip stretches you can try.)

 Enter: Dead butt syndrome, clinically known as gluteus medius tendinopathy.
 The condition, caused by inflammation in the tendons in one of the smaller muscles that make up the buttocks, called the gluteus medius, can also occur in runners who don’t cross train.